bodziosamolot/sourceGenerators/article.md

 ### Syntax Trees and Syntax Analysis

 At the most basic level we work with our code as static text.
-This text is processed by the parser which produces Syntax Trees.
+This text is processed by the a parser which produces Syntax Trees.
 Plural because each source file corresponds to a separate Syntax Tree.
 Referring to the Compiler Pipeline illustration it corresponds to the "Parser" box.
 A Syntax Tree is a hierarchical representation of text consisting of Syntax Nodes.
 It is best pictured with the following tools: